 Because of many things, Carrolltown is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Carrolltown really has some of the features that families look for when choosing a good community to raise children.
 Is Carrolltown perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-As is often the case in a small borough, Carrolltown doesn't have a public transportation system that people use for their commute.
+Carrolltown is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Carrolltown are slightly better educated than the national average of 21.84% for all cities and towns, with 21.83% of adults in Carrolltown having a bachelor's degree or advanced degree.
+The education level of Carrolltown citizens is a little higher than the average for US cities and towns: 21.83% of adults in Carrolltown have at least a bachelor's degree.

 The people who call Carrolltown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carrolltown residents report their race to be White, followed by Native American.
 Important ancestries of people in Carrolltown include German, Italian, Irish, English, and Polish.